Irfan-Firosh/contentAutomater/README.md

 pip install -r requirements.txt
 ```

-Make sure to have **folders for background gameplay, voiceovers, screenshots and final videos**
+**Make sure to have folders for background gameplay, voiceovers, screenshots and final videos.
+In addition to this include your relevant details in the config.py file as well**

 # License